 Begin your day meeting your informative, friendly Alaskan guide who is certain to make the day a memorable one.
 Prior to departure take part in a brief tour orientation to set the stage for your adventure in Alaska's Arctic.
-Meals are not included; however, you are more than welcome to bring along your own food or know we will make a quick stop at a grocery store on the way out of town.
+Meals are not included; however, you are more than welcome to bring along your own food or know there will be an option to purchase meals along the tour at the Yukon River Camp.

 Head north in the personalized comfort of our tour coaches and vans.
 The guide will share with you the story of Alaska's Arctic throughout the day both while you are in motion and at the various stops throughout the day.
 The final number of stops and length of stops will vary since it is a tour.
 For your comfort and safety the guide will operate at a speed on the Dalton Highway appropriate for the weather and road conditions.